Department of Labor Logo United States Department of Labor

 Furniture, home furnishings, electronics, and appliance retailers 7

-Most retail sales work is performed in clean, well-lit stores.
-Retail sales workers spend most of their time interacting with customers, answering questions, and assisting them with purchases.
+Most parts salespersons and retail salespersons work in stores.
+Some workers travel to meet clients or visit other stores.
+Retail sales workers spend most of their time interacting with customers, such as to answer their questions or assist them with purchases.

-Workers often stand for long periods and may need permission from a supervisor to leave the sales floor.
-If they sell items such as cars, plants, or lumberyard materials, they may work outdoors.
+Workers often stand for long periods.
+They may work outdoors if they sell items such as cars, plants, or lumberyard materials.

 Work Schedules